Web Developer CV Examples for 2025 (Full Guide)

 July 2019—present

 Stick with a reverse-chronological order for your education section.
-If you’ve started a university degree, NVQ award or over tertiary course, then use the following school leaver CV template to write it up:
+If you’ve started a university degree, NVQ award or over tertiary course, then use the following school leaver CV template to list all your degrees:

 [Degree Type] [Degree Name](Degree Class), [Years Attended]